ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   codebase, you may need variations of your project configuration.

-  By specifying options paths, Ceedling will search for other project YAML files, make command line tasks available (rake options:variation for a variation.yml file), and merge the project configuration of these option files in with the main project file at runtime.
+  By specifying options paths, Ceedling will search for other project YAML files, make command line tasks available (ceed options:variation for a variation.yml file), and merge the project configuration of these option files in with the main project file at runtime.
 See advanced topics.